-How will Obama Care affect manufacturing companies?Anna Lee
+How will Obama Care affect manufacturing companies?Packnet

 There have been lots of news about Obama Care and what effects it will have on the cost of health care.
 Many companies are trying to figure out if their employee health insurance premiums are going to increase.
 So specifically, what effect will the affordable healthcare act have on manufacturing companies?
 The answer to this depends to a large extent on the size and situation of the company.